Keanu-Sisouk/SW-Sampling-Guide/README.md

 To compute the Sliced Wasserstein distance, the library Python Optimal Transport is needed:
 [POT library](https://pythonot.github.io)

-Other functions come from the scipy library.
+Other functions come from the scipy and torch libraries.

 Regarding the requirements for the code used in the ICML2024 paper:
 "Sliced-Wasserstein Estimation with Spherical Harmonic as Control Variates",